How to Make Your Car Last 200,000 Miles and More

 How often: Every 3,000 to 10,000 miles, depending on the model.
 Your best bet is to follow the maintenance schedule recommended by the manufacturer in the owner’s manual.
 Ibbotson says that if your car is older, you might consider following the “severe duty” schedule, which calls for more frequent service.

 Where to go: A repair shop you trust.
-Avoid chain establishments because they might use cheap oil and filters.
+Avoid chain establishments because they might use inexpensive oil and filters.
+Some newer cars call for rather specialized oils that a chain may not carry.

-Smart tip: Use the type of oil recommended in the manual, and don’t splurge on synthetic unless the manual calls for it.
+Smart tip: Don’t splurge on synthetic oil unless the manual specifically requires it.

 Tire Replacement

-Replace tires when the tread is thin or when they’re older than 10 years.
+Start shopping for replacement tires when the tread is worn down to 4/32 of an inch, or when they’re approaching 10 years old.
 Rough roads and worn suspension parts on the car can cause tires to wear faster.

 Where to go: Your usual trusted repair shop or a specialty tire shop.